You’ve heard the term gentrification, and you may even have an understanding of what it means.

-These were usually in or near the CBD, and so being close to the city became more desirable.
+These were usually in or near the CBD, so being close to the city became more desirable.

 The diversity of serviced-based jobs located in the CBD, together with the increasing number of women in the workforce and declining household sizes, all made the prospect of living in those smaller properties near the city more attractive to a larger cohort of potential buyers and renters.

-Of course, it should come as no surprise that this increasing demand led to house prices in the inner-ring rising much faster than in the outer suburbs.
+Of course, it should come as no surprise that this increasing demand led to house prices in the inner ring rising much faster than in the outer suburbs.

-Gentrification is a change in the fortunes of a suburb as it is discovered by a higher income demographic, which slowly pushes out the lower-income residents.
+Gentrification is a change in the fortunes of a suburb as it is discovered by a higher-income demographic, which slowly pushes out the lower-income residents.

 The word gentrification comes from the old English Gentry where more affluent people move into an area.

-These new, more affluent residents invest time and money improving their new neighbourhood, pushing up prices and rents.
+These new, more affluent residents invest time and money in improving their new neighbourhood, pushing up prices and rents.